kunwithgithub/Operating_System_Sychronization/REPORT.md

 3. **tps_destroy()**
 For destroying TPS, we use the current tid and iterate through our `TPSs` queue
 to find the TPS.
+If found, we need to look at it's `referenceNumber`, if its
+sharing a page with aother thread, we decrement the reference counter and then
+delete and free the TPS.
-If found, we destroy its private page memory using `munmap()`, delete the TPS from the queue and free the TPS struct.
+If reference counter = 1, we destroy its private page memory using `munmap()`, delete the TPS from the queue and lastly free the TPS struct.

 4. **tps_read()**
 Again, we need to iterate TPSs queue to find the TPS to read from.
-If found, we use `mprotect()` to give the calling thread read permission of TPS by using *PROT_READ*, then we `memcpy()` TPS's data to `buffer`.
+If found, we use `mprotect()` to give the calling thread read permission of TPS by using *PROT_READ*, then we `memcpy()` TPS's data into `buffer`.
 This function returns -1 when encountering issues, such as out-of-bound, TPS not
-exists,etc.
+exists, did not find TPS, etc.
 When finish reading, need to use `mprotect()` with *PROT_NONE* to take back the read permission.

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 5. **tps_write()**
-First iterate TPSs queue to find the TPS to write to.
+We first iterate TPSs queue to find the current TPS to write to.
-If found, we use `mprotect()` to give the calling thread write permission of TPS by using *PROT_Write*,
+If found, we use `mprotect()` to give the calling thread write permission of TPS by using *PROT_Write*.
 If detected that current thread's TPS points to a page whose reference count is
 greater than 1, that is, if the current thread is sharing a page with another
-thread, we need to create a new memory page and copy the content from the
+thread, we then need to create a new memory page with `mmap()` and `memcpy()`and
-original memory page.
-Then we decrement the reference counter since page not
+copy the content from the original memory page.
+Then we decrement the reference
-sharing with another thread anymore.
+counter since page is not sharing with another thread anymore.

-After finish, use *mprotect()* with *PROT_NONE* to take back the permission.
+After this, we use `mprotect()` with *PROT_NONE* to take back the permission.
-Return -1 when encountering
-issues, such as out-of-bound and one of the TPS we need not exists,etc.
+Then we give the new memory page to the current thread's TPS and give it write
+permission.
+Lastly, we write `buffer` into the page and take back writing permission.

+6. **tps_clone()**
-6. **tps_clone()**: for phase 2, we bascially create a new TPS struct with its own private memory page and writes data into it from the thread that we need to clone using *memcpy()*.
-For phase 3, we bascially just create a newTPS struct for the current thread, and points the *privateMemoryPage* in current thread's TPS struct to the page struct of the thread that we will clone it for the current thread.
+For phase 2, we basically create a new TPS struct with its own private memory
+page and writes data into it from the thread that we need to clone using
+`memcpy()`.
+For phase 3, we create `currentThread` TPS for the calling thread, and
+`willBeCloned` TPS which stores the TPS calling thread wants to clone.
+Then we just clone `willBeCloned`'s private memeory page into current thread's
+page.
+Also, we increment the reference counter since calling thread is sharing
+a page with willBeCloned.
+Lastly, we enqueue the current TPS into queue.

-Return -1 when encountering issues, such as the TPS we need to clone not exists or current thread already has a TPS,etc.
+This function returns -1 when the TPS we need to clone does not
-*enter_critical_section()* and *exit_critical_section()* is used for *mutual exclusion*.
+exist or current thread already has a TPS, etc.

+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+## Critical Sections ##
-We use `enter_critical_section()` and `exit_critical_section()` is used for mutual exclusion.
+We use `enter_critical_section()` and `exit_critical_section()` for mutual
+exclusion.
+We enter mutual exclusion before we modify TPS's, queue, or perform
+mmap(), memcpy(), mprotect() operations and etc. We exit critical sections
+before everytime we return 0 or -1.

+## Testing TPS ##